BioContainers/specs/README.md

 ### 2.3.
 What do I need to use a container?

-In order to run a Docker 9or BioDocker) container on your computer you will nedd the Dcoker daemon installed.
+In order to run a Docker (or BioDocker) container on your computer you will nedd the Dcoker daemon installed.

 Check [here](https://docs.docker.com/installation/) for the instructions o how to do it.